-The Brother MFC-J4335DW is decent for family use, with a superb cost-per-print and an outstanding mobile companion app.
+The Brother MFC-J4335DW is great for family use, with a superb cost-per-print and an outstanding mobile companion app.
 The scanning features are very good, so you can easily digitize old photos or process multi-page documents.
 Printed photos only look alright and have a lot of grain, but it's fine for casual use.
 Deep black and blues look noticeably different from originals, but it's okay for most non-professional color printing.

-The Brother MFC-J4335DW is very good for small or home offices.
+The Brother MFC-J4335DW is great for small or home offices.
 It has excellent page yields to help minimize cartridge replacements, warms up in no time to get single pages out, and prints impressively quickly.
 There's easy access to paper jams from the rear or under the flatbed scan glass.
 Unfortunately, although it has an automatic document feeder, it can't duplex scan.

 The Brother MFC-J4335DW is great for students.
 The cost-per-print is outstandingly low, and it quickly prints out the single page so you can get your work out fast.
 There's also a flatbed scanner and automatic document feeder for digitizing notes.
 There's Wi-Fi connectivity, but it can't print via Bluetooth or directly from external storage.

-The Brother MFC-J4335DW is great for black-and-white printing, with superb black page yields at a fantastic cost-per-print, and it's compatible with high-yield XL cartridges.
+The Brother MFC-J4335DW is excellent for black-and-white printing, with superb black page yields at a fantastic cost-per-print, and it's compatible with high-yield XL cartridges.
 It gets single pages out very quickly, prints longer documents out at a good speed, and gives easy access to potential paper jams.
 There's an automatic document feeder, but unfortunately, it can't duplex scan.

-The Brother MFC-J4335DW is okay for casual photo printing.
+The Brother MFC-J4335DW is decent for casual photo printing.
 Colors look reasonably accurate, but you need to set the quality to "High" to produce usable photos without any banding.
 Even then, there's plenty of grain, with washed-out blacks affecting small photo details.